sonicfurqan/CSS-101/09. Responsive Properties/readme.md

 # media query

-    using meda query styles can be defined for diffrent conditions example if device width is decresed on increased
+    using media query styles can be defined for different conditions example if the device width is decreased on increased

-    media query takes input of one propertie that acts as if condition
+    media query takes input of one property that acts as if the condition

-    inside meda query condition , css selectior and declariton  can be defined
+    inside media query condition , css selector and declaration  can be defined

-    If using mobile first development then media query with min-width will take affect on large device
+    If using mobile-first development then media query with min-width will take effect on large device

-    If ussing web first development then media query with max-width will take affect on small device
+    If using web first development then media query with max-width will take effect on small device

 ```css
 @media (min-width:320px){